 When an Implementer or CC initiates a query for information, it shall clearly identify the specific Permitted Purpose for the query as detailed in each respective Use Case Implementation Guide.
 By asserting a Permitted Purpose, an Implementer or CC certifies that the context of its request meets the requirements for the stated Permitted Purpose as defined above.

 Note that the Permitted Purposes allowed for Carequality are a subset of those defined in the NHIN Authorization Framework, with the caveat that Other Authorization-Based Disclosures provides some additional flexibility.
 See the table below for additional information on the Other Authorization-Based Disclosures Permitted Purpose.
 The specific NHIN PurposeOfUse values that may be used to represent the Carequality Permitted Purposes are as follows:

 Carequality Permitted Purpose NHIN PurposeOfUse code

 Treatment TREATMENT

 Payment PAYMENT

 Health Care Operations OPERATIONS

 Public Health Activities PUBLICHEALTH

 Patient Request REQUEST

 Coverage Determination COVERAGE

+Care Coordination CARECOORDINATION

 Other Authorization-Based Disclosures The Implementer or CC may use any NHIN PurposeOfUse code that is NOT otherwise listed in this table and is not prohibited in the following paragraph, and that the Implementer or CC in good faith believes is the best available representation of the transaction's actual purpose.
 It is acknowledged that the available PurposeOfUse codes may not include a clearly obvious value for every transaction, and Carequality anticipates future work to more clearly define specific values.
 NHIN PurposeOfUse codes are defined by the NHIN Authorization Framework 3.0 specification, section 3.2.2.6.
-Notwithstanding the previous paragraph, the following PurposeOfUse codes MUST NOT be used for Carequality: PRESENT, EMERGENCY, DISASTER.